Board of Directors

 President, Board of Directors

-Since he became President of CLOC’s Board of Directors, Patrick has become very involved with Community Living Ontario.
+Since he became President of CLOC’s Board of Directors, Patrick has become very involved with Community Living Ontario, and currently sits on their Board as Vice President.

 With more than 25 years of experience in post-secondary education, Beverley Neblett is the associate dean, for the School of Health and Community Services at Durham College.
 As part of the School of Health and Community Services management team, Bev’s program portfolio includes: Addictions and Mental Health, Child and Youth Worker, Collaborative BScN (Hons), Communicative Disorder Assistant, Community Integration through Co-operative Education, Community Services and Child Studies Foundations, Developmental Service Worker, Early Childhood Education, and Social Service Worker programs.